browserslist/browserslist/README.md

 Developers set browsers list in queries like `last 2 version` to be free from updating browser versions manually.
-Browserslist will use [Can i Use] data for this queries.
+Browserslist will use [Can I Use] data for this queries.

 Browserslist will take browsers queries from tool option, `browserslist` config, `.browserslistrc` config,